Shlomo Karhi

-Biography
+Karhi first joined the Knesset in the 2019 elections in the 25th place in the Likud party.
+In the 2022 elections he was placed 13th in the Likud party.

+Early life and education

-Karhi was born in Ramat Gan into a religious family, and was the oldest of seventeen siblings.
-At the age of four he moved to the Zimrat moshav.
+Karhi was born in Ramat Gan as the eldest of seventeen siblings in a religious family, to mother Mazal and father Rabbi David Karhi, an Israeli-born Sabra of Tunisian Jewish heritage from Djerba.
+At the age of four Shlomo Karhi moved to Zimrat, a religious moshav.
 He was educated at the Kisse Rahamim and Mercaz HaRav yeshivas.

-He subsequently served in the Netzah Yehuda Battalion during his national service in the Israel Defense Forces, before earning a BA in management accounting and information systems at the Jerusalem College of Technology, and a master's degree and PhD in industrial engineering and management at Ben-Gurion University of the Negev.
+He subsequently served in the religious Netzah Yehuda Battalion during his national service in the Israel Defense Forces (IDF), before earning a BA in management accounting and information systems at the Jerusalem College of Technology.
+Karhi received a master's degree and PhD in industrial engineering and management at Ben-Gurion University of the Negev.

 He began work as a lecturer at Sapir Academic College, before becoming part of the faculty at Ben-Gurion University and then Bar-Ilan University.